As in other areas of life, being part of a group helps us grow as disciples of Jesus Christ.

 John, now studying to become ordained a priest in the Church of England, was elected a fellow at Lincoln College, a smaller college in Oxford.
 As a fellow, Wesley was guaranteed a room, meals, students to teach, and an annual stipend for life, as long as he remained unmarried.

-Wesley pilgrims walk the several blocks between the two schools.
-Lincoln College is proud of its association with this 18th century fellow.
+Today, Lincoln College is proud of its association with their 18th century fellow.
 There is a bust of John Wesley on an exterior wall and a room decorated in the style of Wesley’s study.
 Etched into the glass of the chapel entrance doors are the words, “John Wesley, Fellow, 1726-51.”

 At the request of his father, the Rev. Samuel Wesley, rector (lead pastor) of St. Andrew’s Church in Epworth, John went home to serve as the curate (associate pastor) in the congregation in which he and his brothers and sisters were raised.